asift91/Manual_Migration/option1.md

     -   **Create Subscription:**
         - If you do not have a subscription already present, you can choose to [create one within the Azure Portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) or opt for a [Pay-As-You-Go](https://azure.microsoft.com/en-us/offers/ms-azr-0003p/)
-        - To create the subscription, navigate to Subscription from Home section.
+        - To create the subscription using azure portal, navigate to Subscription from Home section.
         ![image](/images/subscription1.png)

     -   **Create Resource Group:**